Nevermore to Roam

 “(Je sais que rien de tout ça n'est de TA faute,)” Spacyjane reassured the spirit within.

 Fleshy possession.
 Floramour had been prepared for this early that morning, in a Fifties Day outfit accurately anticipating everything in The Embodiment’s except the backward cardigan and its coral color.
-When Spacyjane departed for school, Floramour wore a nice navy sweater buttoned up the front over a nice white blouse.
-Meaning changes had taken place between then and now—alterations made to enhance juttability, flirtability, and impropriety.
+Floramour, when Spacyjane departed for school, wore a nice navy sweater buttoned up the front over a nice white blouse; meaning changes had taken place between then and now—alterations made to enhance juttability, flirtability, and impropriety.

 Spacyjane was not a prude.
 She hadn’t been upset when her own bodice popped open at that undress rehearsal, at least not until being compelled to wear a pinchy-squinchy bra.